Ahmed Hussen: Minister of Housing and Diversity and Inclusion

 After the Liberals won the 2021 federal election, Prime Minister Justin Trudeau kept Hussen in his cabinet, moving him to the housing and diversity and inclusion file.
 Hussain owns a rental property in Ottawa, which has raised suggestions of conflict of interest.

 In May 2022, Hussein accused critics of his record in tackling the housing crisis of "misinformation and disinformation".

 In August 2022, it was discovered that Hussen's department had given a $133,000 grant to the Community Media Advocacy Centre (CMAC), an organization whose senior consultant has a history of anti-semitism.
 Fellow Liberal MP Anthony Housefather claims that he told Minister Hussen about the anti-semitic consultant before the news broke, and that Hussen and his department could have moved quicker to cut CMAC's funding.

 In 2023, it was revealed that Hussein's office gave at least $93,050 to the sister of one of his senior ministerial staffers.

 Minister of International Development

 In July 2023, Hussen became Minister of International Development, succeeding Harjit Sajjan.

+On 13 September 2023, Hussen joined the Advisory Board of the Global Center on Adaptation.

 In January 2025, Hussen went on a Middle Eastern tour to discuss regional issues after the fall of the Assad regime the previous December.
 The trip included the first Canadian delegatory visit to the Syria–Turkey border area, where $17.25 million of humanitarian aid to help Syria was announced.
 Hussen also held meetings on Syria and the Middle East in Qatar with the minister of state for international cooperation, in Turkey with the deputy foreign minister, as well as a meeting in Saudi Arabia with the minister of state for foreign affairs and the secretary general of the Gulf Cooperation Council.

-Backbencher
+Backbench MP

 He was re-elected in York South—Weston—Etobicoke in the 2025 Canadian federal election.

+He was elected chair of the Canadian House of Commons Standing Committee on Foreign Affairs and International Development in the 45th Canadian Parliament in 2025.